Nexus Letters all 50 States!

 It fails to use the correct VA standard.

-The opinion should clearly address whether the condition is “at least as likely as not” related to service or secondary to a service-connected condition, when that is the appropriate standard.
-Vague language such as “could be,” “may be,” “possibly,” or “might be related” is often too speculative.
+The medical opinion should clearly establish whether the condition is “at least as likely as not” related to service or secondary to a service-connected condition, when that is the appropriate standard.
+In the context of VA claims, vague language such as “could be,” “may be,” “possibly,” or “might be related” is often too speculative and does not provide the necessary clarity for nexus letters.

 It does not address causation versus aggravation.